DFE-Digital/get-into-teaching-app/app/views/content/initial-teacher-training.md

 All initial teacher training will help you:

-* create a positive classroom environment
+* set high expectations which inspire, motivate and challenge pupils
-* build knowledge and understanding of how pupils learn
+* promote good progress and outcomes by pupils
 * develop good subject and curriculum knowledge
 * plan and teach well structured lessons
-* adapt your teaching, including how to support learners with additional needs
+* adapt teaching to respond to the strengths and needs of all pupils
 * make accurate and productive use of assessment
-* manage behaviour effectively in the classroom
+* manage behaviour effectively to ensure a good and safe learning environment
 * make a positive contribution to your school community

 ##Your classroom placements